The More of Less

 By Joshua Becker

 Clutterfree with Kids offers a new perspective and fresh approach to overcoming clutter.
-With helpful insights, the book serves as a valuable resource for parents.
+With helpful insights, it serves as a valuable resource for parents.
 And it just may inspire you to live the life you’ve been searching for all along.

 Braving the Wilderness